alex-gutev/live_cells/README.md

 2. Specify the argument cells manually

 We've already seen an example of option 1, in the definition of the *sum* cell from earlier.
-For option 2 a computed cell can be defined with an explicit argument list using the `computeCell`, `mutableComputeCell` for mutable computede cells, extension method on `List`.
+For option 2 a computed cell can be defined with an explicit argument list using the `computeCell` extension method on `List`.

-To create a computed cell with static argument cells, call `computeCell` on a `List` containing the arguments cells referenced within the computation function:
+To create a computed cell with a static dependencies, call `computeCell` on a `List` containing the arguments cells referenced within the computation function:

 ```dart